RD-107: Design

 The RD-107 engines are used in each of the boosters of the Soyuz-2 rocket, and a single RD-108 is used in the Blok-A stage (the central 1st stage).

 One important innovation of this engine was the capability to use variable mixture ratio between fuel and oxidizer.
-The natural variations in manufacturing between each engine meant that without an active propellant consumption control, each boosters would deplete oxygen and fuel at different rates.
-This might result in as much as tens of tonnes of unburned propellant near the end of the burn.
-It would generate enormous strains on the structure and control authority due to the mass imbalance.
-Thus, the mixture ratio control system was developed to ensure the simultaneous consumption of propellant mass among the four R-7 boosters.
+The natural variations in manufacturing between each engine meant that without an active propellant consumption control, each booster could deplete oxygen and fuel at a different rate.
+This might result in as much as tens of tonnes of unused propellant near the end of the burn.
+It would generate enormous stress on the structure and cause difficulties in steering due to the mass imbalance.
+The mixture ratio control system was developed to ensure the simultaneous consumption of propellant mass among the four R-7 boosters.

 Production

 The RD-107 and RD-108 engines are produced at the JSC Kuznetsov plant in Samara, Russia, under the supervision of the Privolzhskiy branch of NPO Energomash, also known as the Volga branch.
 The Privolzhsky branch was organized as a branch of OKB-456 in 1958, specifically for the manufacture of RD-107 and RD-108 engines.
 The branch was led by Y.D.
 Solovjev until 1960, then by R.I.
 Zelenev until 1975, then by A.F.
 Udalov until 1978, and is currently led by A.A.
 Ganin.